Who Are The Goats?

-A: Because no matter where we have travelled in the world, there seems to be goats roaming the roads!
+A: Because no matter where we travel in the world, there seems to be goats roaming the roads!
 Since the two of us are also on the road, we have since decided to call each other “Goat”…therefore, we are Goats On The Road.

 Q: How can you afford to travel for so long?!

-A: For our first year-long trip in 2008, we sold our house and saved a lot of money from working.
-For our second trip we again saved up our money from working for a year in Canada, and were able to travel around for 16 months.
+A: For our first year-long trip in 2008, we sold our house and saved a lot of money from working at our jobs.
+For our second trip we put ourselves on a strict budget and saved up money from working for a year in Canada.
+We were able to travel for 16 months on those savings.
 After that, we decided to teach english in China for a year.
-We saved $21,000 in a year living in China and that has supported our journey through Mongolia, Russia, Central Asia and Iran.
+We saved $21,000 in a year living in China and that supported our journey through Mongolia, Russia, Central Asia and Iran.

 Q: Do you ever get bored with travelling the world?

 A: Absolutely not!
-There are times when we feel a bit exhausted and just want to relax on a beach for a month or so, but no, we’re always excited to see and do new things each and every day.
-That’s the best part about backpacking, there’s always something new around each corner.
+There are times when we feel a bit exhausted or overwhelmed from trying to juggle travelling and blogging and need some down time…but no, we’re always excited to see and do new things each and every day.
+That’s the best part about travelling, there’s always something new around each corner.